DesiPilla/twitter-sentiment-analysis/README.md

 The following figure gives a visual representation of how these modules manipulate the data to prepare it for a classical estimator.

-![explanation of tfidf vectorizer](figures/tfidfvectorizer_explain.png)
+![explanation of tfidf vectorizer](figures/tfidfvectorizer_explain.png) **Figure 1:** The above figure shows how `CountVectorizer` and `TfidfTransformer` convert a collection of words into a bag-of-words tf-idf matrix.

 Finally, we will use `MultinomialNB` to train the tf-idf vectors with a Naive-Bayes classifier.
 This will be the final model that is used to classify tweet sentiment.
 ```